 United Commercial Bank Limited ('UCBL' or the 'Bank') was incorporated in Bangladesh as a public limited company with limited liability on 26 June 1983 under the Companies Act 1913 to carry on banking business in Bangladesh.
 It obtained permission from Bangladesh Bank on 13 November 1983 to commence its business.
-The Bank has 204 branches and 177 agent banking outlets as on 31 December 2020.
-Out of the above 204 branches, 10 branches provided both Islami Banking and Commercial Banking facilities complying with the rules of Islamic Shariah.
-The Bank offers services for all commercial banking and Islamic banking needs of the customers, which includes deposit/banking, loans & advances, export import financing, inland and international remittance facility etc. The Bank is listed with Dhaka Stock Exchange Limited and Chittagong Stock Exchange Limited as a publicly traded Company.
+The Bank has 215 (2020: 204) branches and 628 (2020: 556) ATMs and 172 (2020: 177) agent banking outlets as on 31 December 2021.
+Out of the above 215 branches, 10 branches provide both Islamic Banking and Commercial Banking facilities complying with the rules of Islamic Shariah and a new branch provides solely Islamic Banking facilities complying with the rules of Islamic Shariah.
+The Bank offers services for all commercial banking and Islamic banking needs of the customers, which includes deposit/ banking, loans & advances, investment, export import financing, inland and international remittance facility etc. The Bank is listed with Dhaka Stock Exchange Limited and Chittagong Stock Exchange Limited as a publicly traded Company.